Are you sure you want to delete this comment? It cannot be undone. |

 Unfortunately, many technological additives do not have to be declared by the manufacturer so just because they do not appear on the label does not necessarily mean they are not in the food.
 If in doubt, ask the manufacturer directly exactly what technological additives their foods contain.

-vivann •one month ago
+vivann •2 months ago

 I have been having problems with both my poodles, one with IBD and the other just sensitive.
 Telephoned Barking Heads as I have been feeding their Lamb or Beef wet food for some time and it did seem ok.
 I wanted to check if they had changed the recipe and that they did not use carrageenan - pretty sure I asked them about carrageenan before I started using it and told no. Well, it seems they do.
 I was told it wasn't a lot but that has put me off it.Mama Bee •one year ago